tiket-dev/slate/source/includes/_e_payment.md

 // to be generated
 ```

 Payment using bank transfer through virtual account.
 Payment will be paid to Bank Permata virtual account.
+Once you trigger this and return `200` code, you can proceed by telling customer to do the `<steps>` activity.

 #### HTTP Request